NitsanCohen770/sneakers/README.md

 # Welcome to your Bit Workspace

 To get started straight away run `bit start` and open [localhost:3000](http://localhost:3000).
-It may take a while to build the first time you run this command as it is building the whole User Interface for your development environment.
+It may take a while to build the first time you run this command as it is building the whole User Interface for your development environment

 ```bash
 bit start